telefonicaid/iotagent-node-lib/doc/devel/development.md

 callback with no parameters (this handler should only be used for reconfiguration purposes of the IoT Agent).

-For the cases of multiple updates (a single Device Configuration POST that will create several device groups), the handler will be called once for each of the configurations (both in the case of the creations and the updates).
+For the cases of multiple updates (a single Device Configuration POST that will create several device groups), the handler will be called once for each of the config groups (both in the case of the creations and the updates).

-The handler will be also called in the case of updates related to configurations.
+The handler will be also called in the case of updates related to config groups.
 In that situation, the `newConfiguration` parameter contains also the fields needed to identify the configuration to be updated, i.e., `service`, `subservice`, `resource` and `apikey`.